ufs-community/land-DA_workflow/docs/source/BuildingRunningTesting/Container.rst

    landda_expts/DA_GHCN_test/mem000/restarts/vector/

 Users can check experiment progress/success according to the instructions in :numref:`Section %s <VerifySuccess>`, which apply to both containerized and non-containerized versions of the Land DA System.

+..
+COMMENT: Check that this is still true.